LaunchCodeEducation/linux/content/systemd/walkthrough/webserver-nginx-unit-file/index.md

 WantedBy=multi-user.target
 ```

 This course will not cover `systemd` in great depth.

-We are most interested in understanding how:
+What it will cover is understanding how:
 - a `unit` is defined
 - to start and stop a `service`
 - to configure a `service` to start automatically on boot